-The President appoints the Director General of NEMC.
+The Director General of NEMC is appointed by the President.
 The Council and the Board of Directors consist of:

-- A Chairperson appointed by the President; - The Director of Environment;

-- Seven members appointed by the Minister; and - The Secretary to the Council (Director General).
+- A Chairperson appointed by the President; - The Director of Environment; - Seven members appointed by the Minister; and - The Secretary to the Council (Director General).